At the end of a subdivision or multiple dwelling development, a Survey Plan must be lodged with Council for approval.

 You can also get an infrastructure charges quote as part of the preliminary plan sealing service and ExpressSeal process.

-A quote allows you to pay your infrastructure contributions when you lodge your plan sealing application.
+A quote allows you to pay your infrastructure contributions when you lodge your formal plan sealing application.

 Only one infrastructure charges quote, valid until the date stated in the issued quotation, will be given for each preliminary plan sealing request.
 If the infrastructure charges quote lapses before you lodge your formal plan sealing request, we will send you a charges invoice between 3 and 5 business days after you lodge your request.